-However when firstly applying for a position, and simply sending a link to your work via an email, they can become far less reliable and may in fact count against you.
+However when firstly applying for a position, and simply sending a link to your work via an email, they can become far less reliable and may even count against you.

-This is prominently caused by students and young professionals insisting on using the free versions available, which are littered with advertising and/or make it very difficult to physically print copies of work out.
-This is obviously not the first impression you want to give and will almost certainly put you at the bottom of pile.
+This is prominently caused by students and young professionals insisting on using the free versions available, which are littered with advertising and/or make it very difficult to physically print copies of the work out …creating a terrible first impression and almost certainly putting you to the bottom of pile!